Is NoFap Worth It in 2020? (After I’ve Been on NoFap for 6 Years)

 I used to go to fapping when I faced some sort of resistance.

 Say, I would be translating a text from one language to another and run into something that I didn’t understand.

 I felt like escaping that challenge and fapping offered a quick way to do so.

-But when I finished, my energy and resolve that I needed to press on were even lower.
+But when I was done, my energy and resolve that I needed to press on were even lower.

 Now that I am free from fapping, I don’t look for an escape from challenges.

-I save the energy that I would previously waste and I sit there and I tackle the challenge.
+I sit there patiently and tackle the challenge.

 A life coach Richard Harris said:

 It feels like there is a building of some unquantifiable ‘vital energy’ inside me, and then it is redirected, or sublimated, into my work: